arthurboss/chordium/docs/CODING_STANDARDS.md

 ## File Organization

-### **Modularity & Structure**

 - Code must be as modular as possible with minimal exports per file
 - Break large files into smaller, focused modules
 - Related functionality grouped in subfolders
-- Use consistent naming conventions
 - **Archive Policy**: NEVER keep deprecated code - Archive to `_archive/` folders with preserved structure, no compatibility layers

 ## Type Management

 ### **REQUIRED: Separate Type Files**

-All interfaces, types, and type definitions MUST be extracted into separate `.types.ts` files.

 - **Never define types inline** with implementation code
 - Extract ALL interfaces and types for components/functions into dedicated `*.types.ts` files